WJET-TV

-WJET-TV (channel 24) is a television station in Erie, Pennsylvania, United States, affiliated with ABC and owned by Nexstar Media Group.
-Its second subchannel serves as an owned-and-operated station of The CW (via The CW Plus), as Nexstar owns a majority stake in the network.
-Nexstar also provides certain services to Fox affiliate WFXP (channel 66) under a local marketing agreement (LMA) with Mission Broadcasting.
+WJET-TV (channel 24) is a television station in Erie, Pennsylvania, United States, affiliated with ABC and The CW Plus.
+It is owned by Nexstar Media Group, which provides certain services to Fox affiliate WFXP (channel 66) under a local marketing agreement (LMA) with Mission Broadcasting.
 The two stations share studios on US 19/Peach Street in Summit Township (with an Erie mailing address), where WJET-TV's transmitter is also located.
 The road into the station's parking lot is named Sesame Street, as WQLN's studios are located to the south of WJET-TV's facility.

 WJET's over-the-air signal covers the city of Erie and its suburbs and nearby communities in Chautauqua County, New York and northern Ashtabula County, Ohio.
 The station has been dropped from Time Warner Cable (now Charter Spectrum) in the eastern portion of the Cleveland TV market, in favor of WEWS-TV from Cleveland.